Grief and Joy

 Then there came the familiar feeling of riding on water, of being lulled by gentle waves.
 Sano opened his eyes and saw bright green leaves filtering the sunlight.
 The scent of moist earth reminded him of home, but he wasn’t sure where that was anymore.
 He heard his mother’s voice, and then his own, but he didn’t even know what he was saying.

-When Sano finally regained full consciousness, he found himself in his room back in Yiling’s lair.
+When Sano finally regained full consciousness, he found himself in his room back in Lady Yiling’s lair.
 His body was heavy and achy, but the threat of fainting didn’t loom over him anymore.
 His mind was curiously, but thankfully, clear.

 “Good, you’re awake.”

 Sano’s eyes darted to the side, his neck too stiff to move.
-His mother knelt by his pallet, neat and poised.
+His mother knelt by his cot, neat and poised.
 Even donning old, frequently-mended clothes, she possessed a regality that put to shame all the nobility Sano had seen in the past month.
 A gentle, hopeful smile played on her lips, and just like that, with a messy influx of emotions that came all too suddenly, Sano began to sob.

 Sano’s mother wrapped her arms around him, patting his head.
 She didn’t say anything, just held him warmly.
-In her embrace, Sano rode the waves of lingering confusion and fear from the confrontation in Liman; the stress that had never dissipated since he’d been chased out of his home; and most of all, the hurt of being unwanted and insufficient in this world.
+In her embrace, Sano rode the waves of lingering confusion and fear from the confrontation in Liman; of the stress that had never dissipated since he’d been chased out of his home; and most of all, of the hurt of being unwanted and insufficient in this world.